-September 2005 Mr Laxton, an associate of Ms Demirjian, approaches Council via letter to Councillors alleging that Council officers are harassing Ms Demirijian and asks for reconsideration of the matter.
-20 Sept 2005 Mr Laxton relocates the caravan and organises for the screen planting to be in place in accordance the Section 68 approval.
-Mr Laxton also commences a regular program of assisting Ms Demirjian with mowing the property and some bamboo removal.
-27 Sept 2005 Mr Laxton advises Council officers that Ms Deminjian will now lodge a new Section 68 application so as to continue living on site until her new house is built and ready for occupation.
+- September 2005 Mr Laxton, an associate of Ms Demirjian, approaches Council via letter to Councillors alleging that Council officers are harassing Ms Demirjian and asks for reconsideration of the matter. - 20 Sept 2005 Mr Laxton relocates the caravan and organises for the screen planting to be in place in accordance the Section 68 approval.
+Mr Laxton also commences a regular program of assisting Ms Demirjian with mowing the property and some bamboo removal. - 27 Sept 2005 Mr Laxton advises Council officers that Ms Deminian will now lodge a new Section 68 application so as to continue living on site until her new house is built and ready for occupation.
 Mr Laxton requests Council officers to delay legal proceedings on the proviso that he will assist her in making a fresh Section 68 application and a DA for the proposed new dwelling.
-This is agreed to in principle and confirmed in a letter from Council's lawyers on the proviso the applications are submitted and the vegetation screens are established without delay.
-4 Nov 2005 Ms Demirjian attends Council and presents plans for her intended house at a pre- DA meeting.
+This is agreed to in principle and confirmed in a letter from Council's lawyers on the proviso the applications are submitted and the vegetation screens are established without delay. - 4 Nov 2005 Ms Demirjian attends Council and presents plans for her intended house at a pre-DA meeting.
 Mrs Demirjian is advised that she needs to reconsider the proposal in line with Council's DCP 38.
-Ms Demirjian was also reminded of the need to lodge a fresh section 68 application.
-16 Jan 2006 Ms Demirjian lodges Section 68 application devoid of the required fee.
-24 Jan 2006 Ms Demirjian is contacted by Council officers and reminded that the fee for the Section 68 application is still outstanding.
-10 Feb 2006 Council officers again request Ms Demirjian to pay the fee to allow consideration of Section 68 application.
-3 May 2006 Council officers send letter to Ms Demirjian, advising that the Section 68 application will be refused unless the fee is paid and legal action will be commenced to have the caravan removed.
-27 Aug 2006 Council receives a fax copy of a deposit slip, dated February 2006, with bank stamp as proof of payment of the Section 68 fee.
-26 Oct 2006 An initial site inspection is undertaken as part of consideration of Section 68 application.
-Nov 2006 - May 2007 Consideration of the Section 68 application suspended, pending evidence that a development application for a new dwelling house will be lodged.
-August 2007 As no development application has been forthcoming, Council officers resume consideration of the Section 68 application.
+Ms Demirjian was also reminded of the need to lodge a fresh section 68 application. - 16 Jan 2006 Ms Demirjian lodges Section 68 application devoid of the required fee. - 24 Jan 2006 Ms Demirjian is contacted by Council officers and reminded that the fee for the Section 68 application is still outstanding. - 10 Feb 2006 Council officers again request Ms Demirjian to pay the fee to allow consideration of Section 68 application - 3 May 2006 Council officers send letter to Ms Demirjian, advising that the Section 68 application will be refused unless the fee is paid and legal action will be commenced to have the caravan removed. - 27 Aug 2006 Council receives a fax copy of a deposit slip, dated February 2006, with bank stamp as proof of payment of the Section 68 fee. - 26 Oct 2006 An initial site inspection is undertaken as part of consideration of Section 68 application. - May 2007 Consideration of the Section 68 application suspended, pending evidence that a development application for a new dwelling house will be lodged.

+August 2007As no development application has been forthcoming, Council officers resume consideration of the Section 68 application.

 4 Sept 2007 Owners of surrounding properties were given notice of the Section 68 application.

-THE SITE

-Zoning: Residential Residential 2C

-Visual Character Study Category: N/A

-Lot Number: 4

-DP Number: 225765

-Area: 1789 m2

-Side of Street: Eastern

-Cross Fall: West to east Stormwater Drainage: On-site disposal

-Heritage Affected: No

-Required Setback: Nil, Battleaxe site

-Integrated Development: No

-Bush Fire Prone Land: Bushfire Prone Vegetation Buffer Zone

-Endangered Species: No Urban Bushland: No Contaminated Land: No
+Zoning: Visual Character Study Category: Lot Number: DP Number: Area: Side of Street: Cross Fall: Stormwater Drainage: Heritage Affected: Required Setback: Integrated Development: Bush Fire Prone Land: Endangered Species: Urban Bushland: Contaminated Land:

+Residential Residential 2C N/A 4 225765 1789 m2 Eastern West to east On-site disposal No Nil, Battleaxe site No Bushfire Prone Negetation Buffer Zone No No No